CatchTheRainbow836/fpsmovement/README.md

-fpsmovement version 2:
-added inventory system

-Controls:
+CONTROLS:
 left click for use
 wasd for movement
 space for jump
 shift for sprint
+control for crouch
 tab for inventory
 e for interact
+r for reload
 number keys 1 to 6 for hotbar use

+NOTE: the gun currently lacks a reloading animation, so when there are no bullets loaded yet (e.g. at the start of the game), pressing reload or firing would reload the gun, where you have to wait a short momenent before you can shoot.
+This is intentional and is not a bug.

+fpsmovement version 2:
+added inventory system

 Inventory:
 there is a hotbar that is always visible, pressing the number keys would use any consumables that are in it (note: only the heal potion is considered a consumable)